jundalisay/sp/content/en/research/indian/gospel/chapter-32b.md

 ---
-title: "Master And Disciple"
+title: "Futility of mere study"
 c: "indigo"
-heading: "Chapter 1"
+heading: "Chapter 32b"
 weight: 309
 description: "M noticed that the Master seemed to become absent-minded.
 Later he learnt that he was in ecstasy"
 ---

-## Futility of mere study

 "Can one find God in the sacred books?
 By reading the scriptures one may feel at the most that God exists.
 But God does not reveal Himself to a man unless he himself dives